SatyaDewangan05/Real-Time-ASL-Recognition-System/README.md

-Real Time ASL Recognition System that can recognize American Sign Language from webcam or video in the real time with high accuracy.<br>
+(Note: This Repo is under some Major update so this is not the Final Version.
+Stay Tuned for the Further Updates) Real Time ASL Recognition System that can recognize American Sign Language from webcam or video in the real time with high accuracy.<br>
 It consists of various models based on different algorithms like ANN, CNN, CNN+Transformer, LSTM, Transformer, etc.<br>
 These models are trained in kaggle's asl dataset which contains data of 250 words.<br>